arcanecode/DataFabricator/Documentation/Get-FabricatedTaxpayerID.md

 ## DESCRIPTION

+Taxes are a terrible thing, but we all have to pay them.
+And to pay them we have to have a tax payer ID.
+Of course we don't want to use real ones (unless you'd be open to paying our outrageously high tax bill, he said hopefuly?).

-Will generate a taxpayer ID Number (abbreviated TaxpayerID) for the specified CountryCode.
+To avoid this, we have this function which will generate a taxpayer ID Number (abbreviated TaxpayerID) for the specified CountryCode.
 If no CountryCode is passed in, the cmdlet defaults to the US, the social security number in xxx-xx-xxxx format.

 ## EXAMPLES